How to Design a Compact Kitchen

 U- shaped designs work especially well for small kitchens.
 They are ergonomic and allows more storage space, and also a seating area, if planned right.
 Consider a split- level surface to accommodate a dining space.
 Have wall units for storage space, which also helps in accentuating the height of the room.

 L- shaped layouts can work well for small spaces, with appliances like the hob and oven on one side of the worktop and the sink on the other.

 As it is a small kitchen doesn't have enough space.
 If it is cluttered with unnecessary appliances, it will look all the more cluttered, disorganized and messy.
-So, it's important you keep the kitchen clutter-free, by placing only necessary and essential items on the surface.
+So, you must keep the kitchen clutter-free, by placing only necessary and essential items on the surface.
 A sink with a glass cover can add as a prep area when you are not using the sink.

-If you are a resident of Brisbane and planning to design your kitchen, you can take help of professional designers.
-They can trained and qualified and shall be better able to assist you on choosing the design of your kitchen.
-There are many firms from where you can hire professional designers.
+If you are a resident of Brisbane and planning to design your kitchen, you can take the help of professional designers.
+They can be trained and qualified and shall be better able to assist you in choosing the design of your kitchen.
+There are many firms where you can hire professional designers.
 Visit here to know more.

 - Garden / Landscaping / Patio — 260

 - Kitchen / Bathrooms — 237